Introduction

 The endpoint access device needs to be validated before use.
 This can be via visual inspection, validation by boot images and/or software checksums, and updating to the latest software and antivirus signature sets.
 The intent is to reduce the likelihood of malware and vulnerable software occurring on the device.
 Some remote access solutions will allow organisations to perform device risk evaluation checks prior to allowing direct access to corporate data and systems.
 Logs and device status are to be centralised and analysed as part of gateway operational awareness and to identify user access discrepancy (such as, is the user logged in twice, or accessing data from unlikely or impossible geographic locations).

-Network Access Control (NAC) is an approach that attempts to unify endpoint security technology (such as antivirus, host intrusion prevention, and vulnerability assessment), authentication and security enforcement.
+Network Access Control is an approach that attempts to unify endpoint security technology (such as antivirus, host intrusion prevention, and vulnerability assessment), authentication and security enforcement.
 Overhearing and overseeing is when unauthorised users are able to hear privileged conversations or read (shoulder surf) remotely accessed information.
 Users must understand that they have an obligation to ensure that they maintain the confidentially of any information that they are accessing.
 Video and teleconferencing provide enormous benefits to organisations, but rarely do remote access locations have the benefits of secure facilities with sound proofing.

-Organisational policies should provide details on where to remotely access government data (including locally-stored data).
+Organisational policies should provide details on where to remotely access government data (including locally stored data).
 Actionable questions include: Is there a need to access data while travelling (domestically or internationally)?
 Is the endpoint device secured when not in use?
 Why are VPN connections coming from unexpected locations?

 Operational challenges